What is Monese?

-A Monese account can be opened by anyone living within the European Economic Area (EEA).
-You can either open an account by downloading the app through your smartphone or by using a link sent to your device via the Monese website.
+A Monese account can be opened by anyone living in the UK or within the European Economic Area (EEA).
+You can either open an account by downloading the app* through your smartphone or by using a link sent to your device via the Monese website.

-There are no high street branches so you don’t need to trudge into town to open an account.
-You just need to get online, download the app and follow the step-by-step instructions.
-Unlike mainstream current account providers, you won’t need to provide a local proof of address or have a good credit history.
+There are no high street branches so you can easily open an account from your phone.
+Just download the app and follow the step-by-step instructions.
+Unlike mainstream current account providers, you won’t need to provide proof of address or have a good credit history.
 You will be asked to take a selfie video using your smartphone’s camera and to snap an ID document such as a passport issued by any country in order to pass Monese's money laundering checks.
 The Monese system will then verify your identity and you will receive your account number and sort code within minutes.
 This is much faster than a mainstream bank, where you may have to book an in-branch appointment and then wait for your card to arrive in the post.

 You can immediately send and receive payments but will need to order your contactless MasterCard debit card through the app.
 Monese users still have to wait for their card to be delivered, usually within three to five business days or up to 14 internationally.
 Once it arrives, you can set up the card through the app using a four-digit activation code.

 The Monese debit card has the same functionality as any other debit card.
 You can shop online, make in-store purchases, make ATM withdrawals anywhere in the world and use contactless payments.
 You can make top-ups, change personal information and access statements through the app at any time of day.

 The app also supports Google Pay and Apple Pay, letting you make contactless payments with your phone.
 You can also access lower-cost foreign currency exchange and international money transfers as Monese uses the interbank rate rather than setting its own fees.